Circulation Currency: Notes

 For commemorative and numismatic coins, you may also approach:

-The market value of commemorative and numismatic currencies depends on their condition, theme, rarity, metal composition (applicable to coins) and uniqueness of design, as well as the demand and supply among collectors.
-For the market value of your commemorative and numismatic currency, you may approach .
+The market value of past commemorative and numismatic currencies depends on their condition, theme, rarity, metal composition (applicable to coins) and uniqueness of design, as well as the demand and supply among collectors.
+If you wish to purchase past commemorative and numismatic currency or find out the market value of your old commemorative and numismatic currency, you may approach .